A Space Director and Hypersonic House Rules!🚀

 Cruise Missiles get +1 Speed per Upgrade.

 Investing an entire Upgrade Card into something that blows up should come with a real payoff.
 This is a simple way to represent hypersonic capability.
-As companies like hers work on better, more efficient engines, stacking speed bonuses to move speeds of 4 and 5 feels like a natural way to capture the idea of realllllly flying faster.
+As companies like hers work on better, more efficient engines, stacking speed bonuses to move speeds of 4 and 5 feels like a natural way to capture the idea of realllllly doing some fast flying.

 Upon the first Upgrade of a Cruise Missile during the DEPLOY phase, search the deck for 1 additional Cruise Missile Unit Card.